hardin47/website/Math152/Notes/07-fisherinfo.md

 1. Why does it matter **who** does mathematics and statistics?
 2. Is there only one definition of "best" (in terms of an estimator)?
-3. What version of "best" estimator does the CRLB provide?
+3. What version of "best" estimator does the CRLB speak to?

-## R code: